dmlc/xgboost/doc/build.rst

 Building JVM Packages
 *********************

-Building XGBoost4J using Maven requires Maven 3 or newer, Java 7+ and CMake 3.13+ for compiling the JNI bindings.
+Building XGBoost4J using Maven requires Maven 3 or newer, Java 7+ and CMake 3.13+ for compiling Java code as well as the Java Native Interface (JNI) bindings.

 Before you install XGBoost4J, you need to define environment variable ``JAVA_HOME`` as your JDK directory to ensure that your compiler can find ``jni.h`` correctly, since XGBoost4J relies on JNI to implement the interaction between the JVM and native libraries.